ply2022/NanoSeqWorkshop/_episodes/00-Demo.md

 **Figure A**.
 The gel image with DNA Integrity Number (DIN).
 A1: DNA marker; B1-H2: degradation series of 15 g DNA samples (60 ng/µl).

 **Figure B**.
-A electropherogram of 15 samples from Figure A. Highly intact gDNA samples (H2) has a narrow peak in the electropherogram above the largest ladder peak (48,500 bp).
+An electropherogram of 15 samples from Figure A. Highly intact gDNA sample (H2) has a narrow peak in the electropherogram above the largest ladder peak (48,500 bp).

 ## Ligation sequencing gDNA (SQK-LSK110)
-You can find step by step guide including third party reagents, equipments and consumables in the [protocol](https://community.nanoporetech.com/protocols/genomic-dna-by-ligation-sqk-lsk110/checklist.pdf?devices=minion) for MinION (R9.4.1).
+You can find step by step guide including third party reagents, equipment and consumables in the [protocol](https://community.nanoporetech.com/protocols/genomic-dna-by-ligation-sqk-lsk110/checklist.pdf?devices=minion) for MinION (R9.4.1).
 Here we will provide a overview of the workflow.

 ### Optional fragmentation
-When should I performe fragmentation of genomic DNA (gDNA)?
+When should I perform fragmentation of genomic DNA (gDNA)?
-Although the protocol recommends starting DNA sample concentration is 1 µg, fragemntation might be useful for low input amount of DNA.
+Although the protocol recommends starting DNA sample concentration is 1 µg, fragmentation might be useful for low input amount of DNA.
 Also, you might benefit from optimal fragmentation when you are handling very high molecular weight gDNA.
-[Oxford Nanopore Technologies (ONT)](https://community.nanoporetech.com/extraction_method_groups/optional-fragmentation-of-gdna) provides a review of how factors including fragment size, loding amount, and blocking affect the flow cell output.
+[Oxford Nanopore Technologies (ONT)](https://community.nanoporetech.com/extraction_method_groups/optional-fragmentation-of-gdna) provides a review of how factors including fragment size, loading amount, and blocking affect the flow cell output.
 Here we will discuss how fragmentation affects read N50.

-The following figures demonstrate that fragemnt length and read N50 do not have linear relationship.
+The following figures demonstrate that fragment length and read N50 do not have linear relationship.
 <img src="{{site.baseSite}}/fig/Fragmentation&N50.png" align="center" width="700">

 **Figure A**.
 Sheared Human gDNA samples were sheared with different speed.
 The fragment size was analyzed.
 Increasing shearing speed leads to more fragmented DNA.